 The total pressure in the perpendicular and the parallel directions to the local magnetic field are

 where the magnetization is calculated as

-When we use TOV solutions for macroscopic stellar properties, we consider only the pressure in perpendicular direction to determine the maximum possible NS mass obtained with magnetic field.
-When we use solutions from LORENE, we do not account for magnetic field effects in the EOS, as this was shown not to modify significantly stellar masses and radii \cite{10.1093/mnras/stu2706,Franzon:2015sya}.\\
+When we use TOV solutions for macroscopic stellar properties, we only consider the pressure in the perpendicular direction to determine the maximum possible NS mass obtained with the magnetic field.
+When we use solutions from LORENE, we do not account for magnetic field effects in the EOS, as this was shown not to modify significantly stellar masses and radii \citep{10.1093/mnras/stu2706,Franzon:2015sya}.